HowardLander/DataBridge/README.md

 next, use the following command from the server directory

-mvn -e exec -D mainClass=org.renci.databridge.mhandling.RMQListener
+mvn -e exec:java -D exec.mainClass=org.renci.databridge.mhandling.RMQListener

 To Test: